 * for agile change makers *

-Personal Retrospective Cocktails are monthly meetups for remote workers on a fun mission to be better.
+Personal Retrospective Cocktails are monthly meetups for remote workers and change makers to pause and reflect on your personal mission.
 We use the same patterns we learned facilitating team retrospectives.
 But they're focused on you.
 As a person.

 — personal retrospectives—